iden3/wasmsnark/README.md

 # websnark

-A fast zkSnark proof and verifier generator written in native Web Assembly.
+A fast zkSnark proof and verifier and proof generator written in native Web Assembly.

 websnark is used to generate zkSnark Proofs and verify the from the browser.